LGBTQ culture in the Southern United States

-Queer Culture has been a fundamental part of the United States Southern Culture for hundreds of years.
-When examined through a queer lens, it denotes not only a geographic region but also a constellation of ideologies, including notions of “authentic” Southern identity, heritage, religion, and conservative social norms.
+Queer culture has been a part of the United States Southern Culture When examined through a queer lens, it denotes not only a geographic region but also a constellation of ideologies, including notions of “authentic” Southern identity, heritage, religion, and conservative social norms.
 Many indigenous people and tribes have been driven out of the South by colonial violence.
 Despite this, the South today contains the largest concentration of queer individuals and people of color in the United States.
 Approximately 35% of LGBTQ+ people in the country reside in the South, compared with 19% in the Northeast.
-Among the queer people living in the south about 40% also identify as people of color.
+Among the queer people living in the South, about 40% also identify as people of color.

 For many feminists and queer people in the South, engaging with regional history has been a significant factor in political and social "radicalization".
 It's a common misconception that queer activism did not happen in the South but rather in the metropolitan areas of the West and North.
 However, before explicitly queer political movements gained visibility, the South served as a central site of radical social struggle, most notably during the Civil Rights Movement.
 By the 1970s, queer feminist activism in the region was already well established.
 Examples of early queer activism in the South include the Georgia gay liberation front, Lambda Inc (the first queer community center in Alabama), Mississippi gay alliance, and the Carolina gay association.
 Despite the activism seen in the South, the South still has the least amount of protections for queer people in the United States.
-Since the 70's queer activism in the South increased, many queer organizations have formed and interest on the issue has increased.
+Since the 1970s queer activism in the South increased, many queer organizations have formed and interest on the issue has increased.

-Anti-Trans Issues
+Anti-trans issues

-In the early 1920's, a growing number of anti-transgender and anti-drag legislative proposals appeared across the United States, with the highest concentration occurring in Southern states.
-All southern states but Virginia, North Carolina, and South Carolina, have passed laws that ban gender-affirming care for trans people under the age of 18.
-Although North Carolina and South Caroline not having any passed laws, both states have had these laws considered.
+In the early 1920s, a growing number of anti-transgender and anti-drag legislative proposals appeared across the United States, with the highest concentration occurring in Southern states.
+All Southern states but Virginia, North Carolina, and South Carolina have passed laws that ban gender-affirming care for trans people under the age of 18.
+Although North Carolina and South Carolina have not passed laws, both states have had these laws considered.
 On 2 March 2023, Tennessee signed into action a bill that explicitly bans drag shows in public spaces While Tennessee remains the only state to have implemented a drag-specific ban, several other Southern states, including South Carolina, Texas, West Virginia, and Kentucky, have considered similar bills during 2023.
 The existence of these bills has prevented and continues to prevent trans youth from getting the medical care they need to continue living in the South.